elpatron68/RunAsService/RunAsService/README.md

 you move it the services will stop working, use this action to fix that.

-# EXAMPLES
+## EXAMPLES

-## Installs Myapp as a service called "Myapp"
+### Install Myapp as a service called "Myapp"

 `RunAsService install "c:\my apps\Myapp.exe"`

-## Installs Myapp as a service called "My Service"
+### Install Myapp as a service called "My Service"

 `RunAsService install "My Service" "c:\my apps\Myapp.exe"`

-## Installs Myapp as a service called "My Service" (with command line arguments handed to MyApp)
+### Install Myapp as a service called "My Service" (with command line arguments handed to MyApp)

 `RunAsService install "My Service" "c:\my apps\Myapp.exe" "-arg1 value -arg2 1"`

-## Installs Myapp as a service internally called "My Service" when using commands like 'net start' and 'net stop' and shows up as "My Super Cool Service" in Window's services list.
+### Installs Myapp as a service internally called "My Service" when using commands like 'net start' and 'net stop' and shows up as "My Super Cool Service" in Window's services list.

 `RunAsService install "My Service" "My Super Cool Service" "c:\my apps\Myapp.exe"`

-## Uninstalls the service
+### Uninstalls the service

 `RunAsService uninstall "My Service"`

-## Fix Services
+### Fix Services

 Use this action if you move this tool.
 This is because services installed using this tool rely on this tool remaining on that